Jxnfernandx/odin-landing-page/README.md

     This site was only designed for desktop in mind.
 I shall be designing more websites with both mobile and desktop mode in the near future.

 # Built-with
-    This site was built with semantic HTML and vanilla CSS.
+    This site was built with semantic HTML and vanilla CSS. # odin-landing-page